artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 output can be verbose without being useful.

-**Reduce number of image characterization rules:** Archivematica has rules defined for all image formats to use ExifTool, Mediainfo and ffprobe for characterisation.
+**Reduce number of image characterization rules:** Archivematica has rules defined for all image and audio-visual formats to use ExifTool, Mediainfo and ffprobe for characterisation.
 Using multiple tools ensures as much characterization output as possible, but also introduces some level of duplication.
 Only using one of the three tools for certain formats may provide an adequate level of characterization with the benefit of reducing processing time and the size of the final AIP.

 See :ref:`Characterization <characterization>` and :ref:`Altering commands and rules <altering-commands-rules>` for more details.